 In order to find out more about training to be a speech and language therapist, you can contact the Royal College of Speech and Language Therapists or the NHS website (http://www.nhscareers.nhs.uk/details/Default.aspx?Id=288)

 Teacher of the Deaf

-In order to become a teacher of the Deaf, you need to first train as a teacher then do further training.
-It is useful to gain experience of working with Deaf children previous or alongside your training, see The British Association of Teachers of the Deaf.
+In order to become a teacher of the Deaf, you must first train as a teacher and then do further training.
+It is useful to gain experience working with Deaf children previous or alongside your training; see The British Association of Teachers of the Deaf.

-If you are interested in becoming a social worker with Deaf people you first have to train as a social worker in the same way as you do if you want to be a teacher.
-You have to do a degree first and more information can be found from the Department of Health
+If you are interested in becoming a social worker with Deaf people, you first have to train as a social worker in the same way as you do if you want to be a teacher.
+You have to do a degree first, and more information can be found in the Department of Health

 General jobs within Deaf companies or organisations are quite often advertised on Deaf UK jobs, which is a mailing list you can subscribe to online.
-If this is the route that interests you; it may be worth contacting the human resources departments within various organisations to see what the opportunities are.
+If this is the route that interests you, it may be worth contacting the human resources departments within various organisations to see the opportunities.